Honors & Awards

 Roby had a late start because of an offseason injury, but was an essential part of the Huskers' rotation as a freshman.
 He played in 30 games, including four starts, and averaged 3.1 points and 2.9 rebounds per game.
-Roby ranked third on the team with 25 blocked shots despite playing just 15.2 minutes per game, as his blocks total was the fifth highest by a Husker freshman.
+Roby ranked third on the team with 25 blocked shots, as his blocks total was the fifth highest by a Husker freshman.

-Roby's all-around skills started to emerge in Big Ten play despite averaging just 3.3 points and 3.4 rebounds per game.
-He led the Huskers in blocked shots (17) and was fifth in both assists and steals in just 16.5 minutes per contest.
-The freshman closed Big Ten play with his best effort of the year, scoring a season-high 10 points on 4-of-5 shooting against Michigan on March 5.
-He put together his best stretch of games in back-to-back performances against Wisconsin and Penn State.
-Against the ninth-ranked Badgers, he had four points, a season-high eight rebounds, three blocked shots and two steals in 15 minutes.
+Roby started to emerge in Big Ten play despite averaging just 3.3 points and 3.4 rebounds per game.
+He led the Huskers in blocked shots (17) while playing just 16.5 minutes per game.
+Roby closed Big Ten play with his best effort of the year, scoring a season-high 10 points on 4-of-5 shooting against Michigan on March 5.
+He put together his best stretch of games in back-to-back performances against No. 9 Wisconsin and Penn State.
+Against the Badgers, he had four points, a season-high eight rebounds, three blocked shots and two steals in 15 minutes.
 Against Penn State on Feb.
 14, he had six points on 3-of-4 shooting and two rebounds before suffering a sprained ankle.
 Roby keyed NU's win at No. 16 Indiana on Dec.
-28 with eight points, six rebounds and three assists in 21 minutes off the bench, highlighted by a dunk featured on SportsCenter's top-10 plays of the day.
-He earned extensive playing time while Ed Morrow Jr. was injured and made four starts in conference action.
+28 with eight points, six rebounds and three assists in 21 minutes, highlighted by a dunk featured on SportsCenter's top-10 plays of the day.
+He earned extensive playing time while Ed Morrow Jr. was injured and made four starts in Big Ten action.
 Roby set season bests in both rebounds (eight) and blocked shots (four) against Ohio State on Jan.
 18.

-Roby starred for Coach Jason Mead, helping the school turn around the Dixon High program during his four seasons.
-A two-time all-state performer, he totaled 1,328 points to rank second in school history and ended as the school's all-time leader in rebounds (939) and blocked shots (327).
+Roby starred for Coach Jason Mead at Dixon High School, finishing his career as the school’s No. 2 all-time leading scorer with 1,328 points while setting school records in both rebounds (939) and blocked shots (327).
 Roby also finished fourth in school history with 366 assists.
 He was a four-star recruit by Scout, 247 and Rivals, which ranked him No. 114 in the class of 2016.
-He was among the top seniors in the state of Illinois in the class of 2016.

-As a senior, Roby averaged 19.7 points, 10.5 rebounds, 5.5 assists and 3.9 blocks per game to lead Dixon to a 25-4 mark.
+As a senior, he averaged 19.7 points, 10.5 rebounds, 5.5 assists and 3.9 blocks per game to lead Dixon to a 25-4 mark.
 He was a second-team all-state (all classes) by the Chicago Sun-Times and a first-team Class 3A all-state by the Chicago Tribune.
-He finished eighth in the voting for Mr. Basketball in Illinois in 2016.
 His best performances were a 24-point, 16-rebound, 10-assist performance against Christ the King and a 13-point, 23-rebound, 15-blocked shot effort against Burlington Central.
-In all, he had four triple doubles in his last two seasons.

 As a junior, Roby was a second-team all-state Class 3A selection by the AP and a second-team all-state in Classes 3A/4A by the Illinois Basketball Coaches Association.
 He led Dixon to a 28-2 record and a regional finals appearance in 2014-15.
 Roby averaged 12.5 points, 9.8 rebounds, 3.8 assists, 2.6 steals and 3.7 blocks per game as a junior, highlighted by a triple-double of 23 points, 11 rebounds and 10 blocked shots in one game.
 As a sophomore, Roby showed his all-around game, averaging 10.6 points, 8.7 rebounds, 3.1 blocks, 2.7 assists and 1.9 steals per game in helping the school improve from three to 23 wins and earn the school’s first district title since 1986.
 He played AAU ball for the Quad City Elite and coach Logan Wynn, and also saw time with the Spiece Indy Heat in the EYBL.

 Isaiah is the son of Danielle and Roderick Roby and was born on Feb.
 3, 1998, in Dixon, Ill.
 He has four brothers, Donovan, Ellis, Drew and Kordae.
-Isaiah majors in business administration at Nebraska.
+Isaiah majors in management at Nebraska.